okoliechykwuka/Face-verification-app/README.md

 **API Endpoints:**

 * '/' :   return the facial verification documentation
-* face_verification : return a Name, Distance, and Verification(true/false) for the bvn & selfie  images
+* face_verification : return a Message, Distance, and Verification(true/false) for the bvn & selfie  images

 # Installation